 It's easy to shoot videos on your Android phone, but getting them looking amazing is much trickier.
-That's why you need a free video editor app.
+That's why you need a free video editing software app.

 With one of these handy apps on your phone, you can tweak your clips to perfection before uploading them to Facebook, Instagram, Twitter or YouTube.

 Apps for editing your videos are so convenient, it's no surprise that the Google Play Store is packed with them.
 That's why we've picked out the very best ones, and put them through their paces so you can pick the one that suits the way you shoot.

 All of these editor apps are free to download, and we've noted those that include in-app purchases.

 - Editing on a PC?
 Check out our guide to the best video editing software

 A beautifully designed app for Android that delivers amazing results